Supporting Your Loved One In Active Addiction

 8.)
 Don't Blame Yourself- It's important keep in mind you are not to blame for your loved one's addiction.
 As human beings, we ultimately cannot control -nor are we responsible for- anyone else's thoughts, feelings, actions or behaviors.

 9.)
 Take Care Of Yourself - Without giant doses of regular self-care, helping a loved one struggling with substance abuse issues can suck the life out of you.
 Don't risk your physical, emotional, mental or financial well-being in the name of saving your addicted loved one.

 The following self-care metaphor relates to commercial airline safety oddly enough and is frequently shared in family member support groups.
 "Just before take-off, the flight attendant instructs passengers to put their own oxygen mask on first- before helping the passenger(s) sitting nearby.
 Why is this an important rule for ensuring survival on an airplane as well as surviving as a family member of an addict/alcoholic?
 Because if you run out of oxygen, you can't help anyone else with their oxygen mask."
 In short, the more you practice healthy self-care, the more equipped you will be to have a healthy relationship with yourself and your loved one struggling with addictive addiction.

 Disclaimer: The contents of this article are for informational purposes and do not constitute medical advice, diagnosis or treatment.
 If you or someone you care about is struggling with a substance abuse issue, contact your primary care physician or other licensed health care provider in your area.

-Misti Luke is a licensed behavioral health therapist.
-She maintains a part-time private counseling practice in Broken Bow where she treats chemical addiction on a case by case basis.
+Misti Luke, LCSW is an Oklahoma-licensed behavioral health therapist.
+She maintains a private counseling practice in Broken Bow where she treats chemical addiction on a case by case basis.
 For correspondence or to inquire about online addiction treatment services click here or email email@example.com